phetdam/phetdam/README.rst

 =============

-Recent graduate [#]_ broadly interested in optimization, machine learning, and scientific computing, mainly using Python, C++, and C. Most of my personal and professional work is in Python, although lately I find myself using C++, namely C++17, more and more.
+Recent graduate [#]_ broadly interested in optimization, machine learning, and scientific computing, mainly using Python, C++, and C. Most of my older personal and professional work is in Python although in the past years I have done much with C++, namely C++17 and C++20.

 For fun, here's a toy norm-constrained convex optimization problem and a plot of its solution against the objective's minimum.
 The Python script used to